-Refer to the Installation Instructions.
-In general, uninstalling the canopy means following these steps in reverse.
+Refer to the Installation Instructions pages 7 and 8.
+Determine which style elbows (corners) are installed on your structure.
+Begin on page 8, at either Step 11 or Step 9 - depending on which style elbow is on your structure.
+In general, uninstalling the canopy means following these pages in reverse.
 Do not attempt to remove the canopy in strong or gusty winds.